Why the Ice Bucket Challenge went viral

 What is it?

-The campaign was put together to raise money and awareness for ALSA – the ALS association.
-And saying the campaign is a success would be a grave understatement, the campaign has raised an unprecedented amount of money for the disorder – surpassing $15 million today.
+The campaign, which was inspired by the ice bucket challenge, was put together to raise money and awareness for ALSA – the ALS association.
+And saying the campaign is a success would be a grave understatement.
+The campaign has raised an unprecedented amount of money for the disorder – surpassing $15 million today.
 The awareness raised by it is hard to calculate, but it’s safe to say that it’s likely surpassed a hundred million if we add up all the fans and followers of participating celebrities.

 How did it start?